jucazyn/jucazyn.github.io/_pages/physics-track.md

 ## 2024/2
 - **Philosophy of Mathematics** taught by Prof. Jonas R. Becker Arenhart
-  - In a nutshell: philosophical aspects of mathematics
+  - In a nutshell: philosophical foundations of mathematics
 - **Fundamentals of Thermodynamics** taught by Prof. José F. Custódio Filho
   - In a nutshell: traditional approach from a macroscopic perspective
 - **Electromagnetic Theory I** taught by Prof. José C. Brunelli